User Role and Alerts

 Using A Custom Alert Processing Class

-You can write a Java class which will be invoked for each alert created by Applicare agents by implementing the interface com.arcturus.alerts.notifications.AlertAction and the only method in the interface public void processAlert(AlertQueue alert).
+You can create a Java class to which will be invoked for each alert created by Applicare agents by implementing the interface com.arcturus.alerts.notifications.AlertAction and the only method in the interface public void processAlert(AlertQueue alert).
 You can get the details of the alert using the getter methods of AlertQueue object as shown in the example class below.

 package com.arcturus.alerts.notifications; import java.text.SimpleDateFormat; import com.arcturus.alerts.domain.AlertQueue; public class SampleAction implements com.arcturus.alerts.notifications.AlertAction{ public void processAlert(AlertQueue alert) { System.out.println("Server: " + alert.getServer()); //the server name where the alert was generated System.out.println("Type: " + alert.getSubsystem()); //type of the alert (JMX_ALERT, PLATFORM_ALERT, etc..)
 System.out.println("Priority: " + alert.getPriority()); //priority of the alert System.out.println("Message: " + alert.getMessage()); //user defined message in alert definition (description) SimpleDateFormat dateFormat = new SimpleDateFormat("yyyy-MM-dd HH:mm:ss"); System.out.println("Created: " + dateFormat.format(alert.getCreated())); //time the alert was created } }